temporalio/documentation/docs/system-tools/tctl.md

 tctl workflow terminate -w <wid> -r <rid> --reason
 ```

-Terminating a running Workflow execution will record a WorkflowExecutionTerminated event as the closing event in the history.
+Terminating a running Workflow Execution records a WorkflowExecutionTerminated event as the closing event in the history.
 No more command tasks will be scheduled for a terminated workflow execution.
 Canceling a running workflow execution will record a WorkflowExecutionCancelRequested event in the history, and a new command task will be scheduled.
 The workflow has a chance to do some clean up work after cancellation.